oneilsh/opaiui/README.md

 }
 ```

-When a user clicks a suggested question, it is submitted as a regular chat message and removed from the list (so it won't be displayed again).
+When a user clicks a suggested question, it is submitted as a regular chat message and removed from the current list.
+However, the question can be added back later (via `set_suggested_questions()`) and used again, making the feature flexible for dynamic workflows.

 #### Auto-hide After First Interaction